-Just a few months ago, we hoped to open our doors this summer and welcome everyone for a day of celebration with guest speakers and media demonstrations.
-However, in lights of current health risks, this celebration moved online.
+Earlier this year, we had hoped to open our doors and welcome everyone for a day of celebration with guest speakers and media demonstrations.
+However, in light of current health risks, this celebration moved online.

-A virtual celebration opens new opportunities and allows us to invite more to the party.
-Over the next several months we’ll host many virtual events including a summer-long film festival, talks by guest speakers, alumni interviews, and much more.
+A virtual celebration opened new opportunities and allowed us to invite more to the party.
+Over the past several months we hosted many virtual events including a summer-long film festival, talks by guest speakers, alumni interviews, and much more.

-Keep checking back here and subscribe to our social media feeds (Instagram and Facebook) for latest dates and times of all the events.
+We filled our social media feeds (Instagram and Facebook) with the latest dates and times of all the events, but you can watch them all here.
 Let us hear from you at #HFC50th.